codetricity/s5d9-hacking/docs/monitoring/starting.md

 ## Connect Board to USB and Ethernet

 * Take the board out of the box and connect the USB port on the board to a USB port on your laptop.
-This will power up the board and the board will enumerate as a USB drive on your laptop.
+This will power up the board and the board will show up as a USB drive on your laptop.

 > PLEASE NOTE: The board will not show up as a USB drive on Macs.
 You only need to complete Step 2 to get one file off the board with the device name.
 After that, the USB is only for power.
 Once you get the name from "ThingName.txt" file, you can use a
 Mac to view the dashboard.